Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ### Tools used
 * **Gitpod** - was used to build the website.
 * **Github** - was used to store project code remotely.
+* **Google Chrome Developer Tool** - was used to test the device responsiveness of the website.

 ## Testing

 ### User Testing
+**Manual User Testing** was the primary method of testing during this project.
+Throughout the build I used Google Chome Developer tool to assess and